How To Use And Configure WordPress Widgets – Part 2

 http://www.yourdomain.com/images/supportbutton.jpg

-You will need this information in Step 3.
+This information will be used in Step 3.

-Step 2 – Create the support page.
+Step 2 – Add your contact page.

 Create a contact page and note down its URL …

-Step 3 – Create the code for your text widget.
+Step 3 – Create your text widget code.

 • Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.

-Replace the above URLs and then copy the above code to your clipboard when finished.
+Replace the above URLs and then copy all of your text file content to your clipboard when finished.

 If you need help with basic HTML code, see this tutorial:

-Go back to your Widgets section …
+Now, go back into your Widgets area …

-Activate or deactivate widgets using drag-and-drop
+Activate or deactivate widgets using drag & drop

-(Widgets Panel)
+(Widgets Screen)

 Step 4 – Add a Text widget.